-	Mr. Kebenei holds a Bachelors’ Degree in Information Sciences from Moi University.
-Currently, he is pursuing MSc Degree in Health Information Management from Kenyatta University.
-He has trained in Bioethics, ICT, Leadership & Management in Health, and Geographic Information Systems.
-He is a member of Bioethics Society of Kenya.
+Mr. Kebenei holds a BSC and MSc Degree in Health Information Management from Moi University and Kenyatta University respectively.
+He has trained in Bioethics, Biosafety, Clinical Trials Authorization, Research Integrity, Monitoring and Evaluation, Leadership & Management in Health.
+He is a member of Bioethics Society of Kenya (Member no. 00110).

 Caroline Kithinji is a Senior Research Officer at KEMRI SERU.
 Her duties include sourcing for funding for ERC initiatives to build capacity for the Ethics Review Committee and Secretariat; training research administrators, committee members, and clinical monitors in good clinical practice; and ethics review and ethics principles on an ongoing basis.
 She has also been the Lead Facilitator for regional seminars and teaching ethics at the KEMRI Graduate School.

 Caroline has carried out research on informed consent and contributed two chapters to the Africa wide publication, “Research Ethics in Africa: A Resource for Research Ethics Committees.”
 Additionally, Caroline is a Certified IRB Professional and a member of the Programs Committee for the Maisha HIV and Aids Conference where she has provided technical support to the Kenya AIDS Strategic Framework 2014/2015 to 2018/2019.

 Caroline holds a Master of Science in Medical Parasitology from London School of Hygiene and Tropical Medicine, as well as a Bachelor of Science from Nairobi University.
 In 2006 Caroline joined the Johns Hopkins School of Public Health under the Fogarty African Bioethics Training Program (FABTB) and received a certificate in ethics after completing a one year program